Medically reviewed by Michelle Nau, BSN

 These two words are often used interchangeably, but it’s not always accurate to do so.

 If you see a lot of blood when you lose your mucus plug, you are experiencing bloody show and losing your mucus plug at the same time.
 Not everyone sees a lot of bleeding when they lose their mucus plug.
 In that case, you would just be losing your mucus plug, not experiencing bloody show.

 In the video below, Dr. Green talks to us about signs of soft labor and the difference between bloody show and mucus plug

 What is bloody show?

-Bloody show is a pretty dramatic term.
+Bloody show sounds a little dramatic – but it’s perfectly natural (and not that scary).
 It is a passage of a small amount of blood (or some blood-tinged mucus) through your vagina near the end of pregnancy.
 It is usually pink-tinged and may look like jelly.

 Bloody show happens when your cervix shows progressive changes such as softening, effacement, and dilation.

 According to Merck Manual, these progressive changes cause the veins in the area to break, which is why you see the bloody discharge.

-Some doulas believe that a more dramatic bloody show means a faster onset of labor, so it’s definitely not a bad thing to see – although too MUCH blood can be a bad thing.
+Some doulas believe that bloody show means a faster onset of labor, so it’s definitely not a bad thing to see – although too MUCH blood needs to be assessed.

 Related: Third Trimester Checklist